adamhvt/autocomplete-material-input/README.md

 # autocomplete-material-input
-An autocomplete input built with Angular, RxJS and Material design using asynchronous REST API.
+An autocomplete input built with Angular, RxJS and Material design using asynchronous REST API and TypeScript generics.

 The main idea behind this component is to find a proper solution for an optimized and user friendly autocomplete input.
 The autocomplete input currently uses GitHub's user search API for querying users based on the given input.